-A complete application includes and/or addresses:
+A complete application submission includes and/or addresses:

-- 1. A credible financing plan, which at minimum includes the following: - a.
+- 1. A credible financing plan, which at a minimum includes the following: - a.
 The total projected development cost, including any land acquisition cost; - b.
 Development costs for construction, soft costs, developer fees, land, customary capitalized reserves, and equity syndication.
-In making a determination of cost reasonableness, CHFA shall utilize typical industry data and standards as may be appropriate for each development, based on the size, complexity, difficulty and location; - c.
-Clear identification of each financing source, including the terms of any proposed financing and the financing source(s) from which the applicant expects to receive funding other than a proposed CHFA and/or DOH construction or permanent financing; and - d.
-Copies of commitment letters for each proposed financing source.
-Applications are scored, in part, on the level of commitment from other sources.
-Lack of funding commitments will affect an application's rating and ranking score and may also make an application ineligible for funding.
-Applications for 9% LIHTC require a credible financing plan in order to be presented to the CHFA Board of Directors for approval. - 2.
-There must be demonstrated experience of the sponsor or general partner, either principal or entity, in successful LIHTC development(s).
+In making a determination of cost reasonableness, CHFA shall utilize typical industry data and standards as may be appropriate for each development, based on the size, complexity, difficulty and location;

+Clear identification of each financing source, including the terms of any proposed financing and the financing source(s) from which the applicant expects to receive funding other than resources sought from CHFA and/or DOH for construction or permanent financing; and copies of commitment letters and/or letters of interest that set out terms and conditions for each proposed financing source.
+Applications are scored, in part, on the level of commitment from funders.
+Lack of funding commitments and/or letters of interest will affect an application's rating and ranking score and may also make an application ineligible for funding because they support a development's credible financing plan.
+Applications for 9% LIHTC require a credible financing plan in order to be presented to CHFA's Board of Directors for approval.
+Applicant shall submit Letters of Interest (no less than two) from the development's potential syndicators.

+CHFA's requirement for a credible financing plan precludes the submission of both a 9% LIHTC application and a concurrent 4% LIHTC application for the same development.

+- 2. There must be demonstrated experience of the sponsor or general partner, either principal or entity, in successful LIHTC development(s).
 The applicant must be part of a qualified development team with previous experience in developing multifamily housing developments.
-A qualified development team includes the following team members: - a.
-Developer/Owner: Three (3) years relevant experience or three (3) successful developments, whichever is greater, as evidenced in the ConApp.
-In the case of a public housing authority,

-- the experience of the majority of the Board of Commissioners, or the experience of its executive director may be considered.
-In this case, the housing authority may be considered the "sponsor" and its executive director, its principal; - b.
-Architect: Please see the Construction Guideline: Project Planning & Technical Services Review; - c.
-General Contractor: Please see the Construction Guideline: Project Planning & Technical Services Review; - d.
-Management Agent: Please see the Management Agent Approval Requirements; and - e.
-Consultant (optional qualified development team member): three (3) years relevant experience or three (3) successful developments.

 All qualified development team members are subject to CHFA's Program Eligibility Requirements: Delinquent or Non-Performing Applicants.
+Additionally, all qualified development team members must be prepared to demonstrate capacity to undertake the development proposed in the application ensuring resources are in place for timely completion.
+A qualified development team consists of the following team members: - a.
+Developer/Owner/Sponsor: Three (3) years relevant experience or three (3) successful developments, whichever is greater, as evidenced in the ConApp.
+In the case of a public housing authority, the experience of the majority of the Board of Commissioners, or the experience of its executive director may be considered.
+In this case, the housing authority may be considered the "sponsor" and its executive director, its principal;